 Last Updated on

-The population of Zimbabwe is at approximately 13 million and it is one of the most diverse population in the world.
+The population of Zimbabwe is approximately 13 million and it is one of the most diverse populations in the world.
 In fact, there are 16 officially recognized languages in Zimbabwe!
 They follow a democratic form of government with the president being the head of state.

-Majority of Zimbabwe is elevated on a central plateau.
-Meanwhile, 20 percent of the country is made up of low veld that is below 900 meters.
+The majority of Zimbabwe is elevated on a central plateau.
+Meanwhile, 20 percent of the country is made up of a low veld that is below 900 meters.
 The tropical climate in Zimbabwe means that they experience the rainy season from October to March.
 There is also a recurring case of storms and droughts throughout the year.

-In terms of economy, Zimbabwe’s strongest industries include tourism, agriculture and mineral exporting.
+In terms of economy, Zimbabwe’s strongest industries include tourism, agriculture, and mineral exports.